picccassso/BMA/GUIDE-CLI.md

 - **You should see a green checkmark** ✅ saying "Tailscale is configured and authenticated!"
 - This means the Tailscale setup from Step 1 worked correctly
 - **If you see a red X** ❌, go back to Step 1 and make sure Tailscale is properly installed and connected
+- **If you see a QR code**, use the Tailscale app on your phone to scan it, or visit the shown URL

 ### Step 2: Music Directory
 - **Enter the path to your music folder**